electricimp/SWDFlasher-STM32/README.md

 This message in the logs states successful flashing: `Flashing finished with status: OK`. \
 Be prepared that the flashing process may take a while.
 During the process you should see messages like `Chunk requested`/`Chunk received`. \
 Speed of flashing is about 450B/s (has been measured during the testing with STM32VLDISCOVERY).

-## How To Make A Binary Image ##

-There is a number of different formats of firmware images.
-This example supports **only binary** format.
-If you have an image in a different format, you need to convert it to binary first. \
-This can be done using the ["objcopy" (or "arm-none-eabi-objcopy")](https://linux.die.net/man/1/objcopy) utility from the [ GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm). \
-Example command: `arm-none-eabi-objcopy -I ihex your_firmware_image.hex -O binary your_firmware_image.bin`. \
-This command converts an image from Intel HEX format to binary.

 ## Limitations ##